 I just found out I am pregnant.
 Should I stop taking famotidine?

-Talk with your healthcare providers before making any changes to this medication.
-It is important to consider the potential benefits of taking famotidine during pregnancy.
+Talk with your healthcare providers before making any changes to how you take your medication(s).
+It is important to consider the potential benefits of treating your condition during pregnancy.

 I take famotidine.
 Can it make it harder for me to get pregnant?

-Famotidine has not been studied to see if taking it could make it more difficult for a woman to become pregnant.
+It is not known if taking famotidine could make it harder to become pregnant.

 Does taking famotidine during my pregnancy increase the chance of miscarriage?

 Miscarriage can occur in any pregnancy.
-Studies have not been done to see if famotidine could make it harder for a woman to get pregnant.
+It is not known if famotidine could make it harder to get pregnant.

 Does taking famotidine increase the chance of having a baby with a birth defect?

-In every pregnancy, a woman starts out with a 3-5% chance of having a baby with a birth defect.
-This is called her background risk.
-Available studies do not show an increased chance of birth defects or other pregnancy problems when women take famotidine during pregnancy.
+Every pregnancy starts out with a 3-5% chance of having a birth defect.
+This is called the background risk.
+Available studies do not show an increased chance of birth defects or other pregnancy problems when famotidine is taken during pregnancy.

 Could taking famotidine cause other pregnancy complications?